-The fair value of the portfolio at December 31, 2015 was determined internally by the Trust.
-In order to substantiate management's valuation, approximately 36% of the portfolio was appraised by external valuation professionals throughout 2015.
-For the twelve month period ended December 31, 2015, a fair value gain of \$27.1 million was recorded on the financial statements as a result of changes in the fair value of investment properties.
+The fair value of the portfolio at December 31, 2016 was determined internally by the Trust.
+In order to substantiate management's valuation, approximately 30% of the portfolio was appraised by external valuation professionals throughout 2016.
+For the twelve month period ended December 31, 2016, a fair value gain of \$15.2 million was recorded on the financial statements as a result of changes in the fair value of investment properties.

-For the twelve month period ended December 31, 2015, the Trust invested \$87.4 million (2014 - \$57.9 million) in the portfolio.
-Approximately \$65.2 million, or 74.6% of the capital invested in the portfolio, was invested in properties that were classified as either non-stabilized or redevelopment properties at any time in 2015.
-The breakdown of expenditures for the year are itemized in the following graph.
+For the twelve month period ended December 31, 2016, the Trust invested \$76.0 million (2015 - \$87.4 million) in the portfolio.
+Approximately \$54.7 million, or 80% of the capital invested in the portfolio, was invested in properties that were classified as either non-stabilized properties at any time in 2016.